antkim003/RemnantShares/README.md

 Remnant Classifieds.
 A craigslist for church community

-Technologies used: Django, twitter bootstrap, HTML/CSS, and JS
+Technologies used: Django/Python, twitter bootstrap, HTML/CSS, and JS